Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Conclusion

 \section{Conclusion}

-This paper introduces a novel codebook design to maximize the minimum quantization correlation for quantized ELAA channels.
-We analyze the correlation between codewords and channel vectors and derive a suitable formula for this correlation.
+This paper introduces a novel codebook design to maximize the minimum quantization correlation for near-field ELAA channels.
+The performance of the ULA codebook is stationary and symmetrical.
+Moreover, the performance of the UPA codebook is non-stationary and asymmetrical.
+The correlation formula of ULA and UPA can be fitting as ellipse and ellipsoid, respectively.
 Based on these insights, we propose two ULA codebooks: uniform sampling and dislocation sampling.
-Notably, the uniform offset codebook achieves the same quantization performance as the uniform codebook while requiring fewer quantization bits.
-Furthermore, our study reveals that the channel observed by the UPA exhibits non-stationarity.
-To address this, we propose a lower-bound scheme for optimally sampled codebooks.
-Additionally, we emphasize the robustness of the angle domain in ELAA systems and the advantages of oversampling the angle domain for codebook design with higher precision.
-Simulation results confirm that the proposed codebook achieves minimal quantization bits while maintaining the desired minimum quantization correlation.
+The dislocation codebook scheme performs like the uniform codebook but needs fewer quantization bits.
+To address the non-stationarity of the UPA codeword, we propose UPA uniform and dislocation codebook schemes based on the assumption of stationarity.
+This way, the achievable minimum quantization correlation of the proposed codebook schemes is always greater than that achieved by a single codeword.
+Additionally, we emphasize the robustness of the angle domain in ELAA systems.
+Simulation results confirm that the proposed codebook achieves minimal quantization bits while maintaining high quantization performance.